reduxjs/redux/docs/tutorials/fundamentals/part-7-standard-patterns.md

 - **Request status should be stored as an enum, not booleans**
   - Using enums like `'idle' | 'loading'` helps track status consistently
 - **Thunks can return promises from `dispatch`**
-  - Components can wait for async thunks to complete then do more work
+  - Components can wait for async thunks to complete, then do more work

 :::